 The evaluation group will determine who is most appropriate to develop the evaluation report reflecting the evaluation information.
 This will be completed before the conclusion of the evaluation period and will, at a minimum:

-- Include other information, as determined through the evaluation process and parent input;
+6. Include other information, as determined through the evaluation process and guardian input;

-- Be signed and dated by the evaluation group members certifying their agreement.
-Any group member who disagrees with the conclusions shall prepare a statement presenting the conclusion is responsible for notifying parents of the date, time and location of evaluation meetings by following the procedures in the parent participation section for inviting parents to meetings.
+9. Be signed and dated by the evaluation group members certifying their agreement.
+Any group member who disagrees with the conclusions will prepare a separate statement representing their own conclusion.
+The school psychologist is responsible for notifying guardians of the date, time and location of evaluation meetings by following the procedures in the guardian participation section for inviting guardians to meetings.
 Contacts may be made by phone, letter or email.

-A reevaluation of a student receiving special education or related services is conducted if academic achievement and functional performance has improved to warrant a reevaluation if the IEP team suspects that the student may no longer be a student with a disability or if the child’s parent or teacher requests a reevaluation.
-A reevaluation does not occur more than once per year unless the parent and school agree otherwise.
-A reevaluation must occur at least once every three years unless parent and school staff agrees that a reevaluation is unnecessary.
-An agreement that an evaluation is unnecessary shall be confirmed in writing to the parent.
+A reevaluation of a student receiving special education or related services is conducted if academic achievement and functional performance has improved to warrant a reevaluation if the IEP team suspects that the student may no longer be a student with a disability or if the child’s guardian or teacher requests a reevaluation.
+A reevaluation does not occur more than once per year unless the guardian and school agree otherwise.
+A reevaluation must occur at least once every three years unless guardian and school staff agrees that a reevaluation is unnecessary.
+An agreement that an evaluation is unnecessary shall be confirmed in writing to the guardian.
 The school psychologist will schedule a review of this determination and notify the special education department.